jRomn/EEG_ESP32_BLE_Module_Setup/README.md

 This repository contains the setup for the **WiFi / BLE Module Subsystem** on the ESP32, designed for wireless communication of EEG sensor data.

+While WiFi supports high-throughput communication ( useful for firmware updates or bulk data transfers ), **Bluetooth Low Energy ( BLE )** is optimized for low-power, short-range, event-based communication—perfect for streaming lightweight sensor data such as EEG signal statistics or device telemetry

 - **WiFi**: High-throughput communication, suitable for firmware updates and bulk data transfer.
 - **Bluetooth Low Energy (BLE)**: Low-power, short-range, event-driven communication optimized for streaming lightweight EEG signal metrics such as blink count and attention level.